 TranslatePress integrates with Google Translate (included in the free version of the plugin) and DeepL (included in the premium version) – translation AI.
 Automated translations can be a great way to kick-start your work.
 Best of all, you’re not stuck with whatever translation the AI came up with.
 All translations can be edited and adjusted by hand.

-👉 If you want to learn more about how TranslatePress can function as a TMS, read this in-depth analysis of the topic.
+👉 If you want to learn more about how TranslatePress can function as a TMS, read this guide on what a Translation Management System is and how it works.

 Where to Begin